greywillfade/manager-resources/README.md

 ## Other people's handbooks
 * [Engineering Management at GitLab](https://about.gitlab.com/handbook/engineering/management/)
 * [Attest Engineering Handbook](https://www.notion.so/Attest-Engineering-Handbook-45de81cfc94b40ccb08aae9119bcbf9c)
+* [re:Work by Google](https://rework.withgoogle.com/) - re:Work is a collection of practices, research, and ideas from Google and others to help you put people first.

 ## People who write lots of good things across different topics
 * [Rands in Repose](https://randsinrepose.com/dont-skip-this/)